How to Sense Danger

 - Use a cell phone or telephone until securely outside the location

 - Smoke, light a match or do anything else that may cause a spark, which could result in an explosion or fire

 - Turn on or off any electric switches

 - Ring the doorbell or open any garage doors

 Visual and audible signs may also indicate that a natural gas leak has occurred.
-If you notice any of the following, please take the steps outlined above.
+Please leave the area and contact us immediately if you recognize the following signs of a potential gas leak or other safety hazard:

-- Hissing sounds near a natural gas appliance or pipeline
+- There are hissing sounds near a gas appliance or line